St. Thomas More Priory is proud to present you its priests who pray and work for you everyday.

 Fr.
 Marc Vernoy grew up in Normandy, France, a few miles away from Lisieux, home of the Little Flower.
 He is the eldest of four children to very generous and hard-working Catholic parents.
 From a young age, he enjoyed attending the mass of the retired Arch-priest Thomas, who had married his parents and who baptized him.
 After the death of faithful Arch-priest, Fr.
 Vernoy was guided on his spiritual journey by Rev. Fr.
 Quintin Montgomery-Wright, one of the very first priests to support Archbishop Marcel Lefebvre.

 Father founded the SSPX priory in Florida on September 15, 2010 - the feast of Our Lady of the Seven Sorrows.
+In 2011, he started St. Thomas More Academy and is its Principal.
 Fr.
 Vernoy is now an American citizen and loves his apostolate in the state where the first Mass was offered on the North American continent.